AlonLuboshitz/Exrecise1.2-algos/README.md

 a key concepte to separate the deduction of two vectors from the algorithems.

 **validation**
-threefunctions - 1. streaming a string, dividing between spaces.
+1. streaming a string, dividing between spaces.
                  2. converting each string seperated by a space into a double variable (if valid).
                  3. checking if the vecors are the same size

 **algorithems functionality**
 key variables: Two const double vectors.
                one Vector which stands for the deduction of one from the second, (used in all of the algorithems).
                m_diff vector -> each i place holds v1[i]-v2[i]
 algorithems: (psodue code)
 1. euclidian() - sqrt(sum((v1[i]-v2[i])^2))
 2. manhatan() - sum(|v1[i]-v2[i]|)